 According to small business consultant, Barry Moltz, “A full 95% of small business owners I talk with don’t know how to read the cash flow statements.
 Most people focus too much on sales and profits, and not enough on cash flow.”

-What is cash flow?
 Essentially, cash flow is the movement of funds in and out of your business.
-When the amount of cash coming into your business (sales, accounts receivable, etc.) is more than the cash leaving your business (accounts payable, salaries, monthly expenses, etc.), you have positive cash flow.
+When the amount of cash coming into your business from sales, accounts receivable, etc. is more than the cash leaving your business from accounts payable, salaries, monthly expenses, etc., you have positive cash flow.
 When your business is experiencing a greater outflow of cash than inflow, this is referred to as negative cash flow.
 For your business to grow and thrive, the inflow and outflow of cash must continuously be managed and analyzed.